Efficient Frontier without Risk-Free Asset

 Key takeaways from this section:

-- The optimal weights $\boldsymbol W^*$ are a linear function of the target expected return $E[\tilde r_p]$.
+- The optimal weights $\boldsymbol W^*$ are linear functions of the target expected return $E[\tilde r_p]$.

-- The variance of the portfolio $\sigma^2_p$ is a quadratic function of the target expected return $E[\tilde r_p]$.
+- The portfolio variance $\sigma^2_p$ is a quadratic function of $E[\tilde r_p]$.

-- The covariance between any portfolio (not necessarily frontier portfolio) and the minimum variance portfolio (MVP) is equal to variance of the minimum variance portfolio (MVP).
+- The covariance between any portfolio and the MVP equals the variance of the MVP.

 - The covariance between any two frontier portfolios is given by the covariance matrix $V$.